Rerunning OCR: A Machine Learning Approach to Quality Assessment and Enhancement Prediction: Quality Classifier

 \subsection{Features}

 Next, focus is shifted to the topic of feature extraction.
 A collection of approaches and features has already been presented in Subsection~\ref{subsection:relatedwork}.
-While sampling them for \textsc{Quality}, BnL was considering features that: \\ \begin{itemize} \item Focus on revealing shortcomings of the original OCR engine (e.g. Antiqua/Gothic typeface confusion), and not necessarily in the source image quality. \item Are computationally efficient and do not have a significant impact on the processing time of the new OCR pipeline. \\ \end{itemize} That is why the set retained for \textsc{Quality} is given by \\ \begin{itemize} \item $x^0$ : dictionary mapping, \item $x^1$ : tri-gram comparison, \item $x^2$ : garbage token detection, \item $x^3$ : publication year consideration, \\ \end{itemize} for a total number of $k\!=\!4$ features.
-Thus, $f$ operates on OCR output only.
+While sampling them for \textsc{Quality}, BnL considered features that focus on revealing shortcomings in the original OCR engine (e.g. Antiqua/Fraktur typeface confusion), and not necessarily in the source image quality.
+A second consideration aspect was computational efficiency, preventing significant impacts on the processing time of the new OCR pipeline.
+That is why the set retained for \textsc{Quality} is given by \\ \begin{itemize} \item $x^0$ : dictionary mapping, \item $x^1$ : tri-gram comparison, \item $x^2$ : garbage token detection, \item $x^3$ : publication year consideration. \\ \end{itemize} Thus, $f$ operates on OCR output only.
 No feature is extracted from the source image, guaranteeing the efficiency of \textsc{Quality}.